-1Student planning to transfer to the University of Massachusetts, Amherst should either complete the mathematics sequence MTH 113, MTH 114 or fulfill the prerequisites for MTH 113, MTH 114 prior to transfer.
-Also, students transferring to the UMASS, Amherst, environmental science department are advised to complete the HCC chemistry sequence of CHM 121 and 124.
+Student planning to transfer to the University of Massachusetts, Amherst should either complete the mathematics sequence MTH 113, MTH 114 or fulfill the prerequisites for MTH 113, MTH 114 prior to transfer.

-Students planning to transfer to Westfield State University are recommended to take MTH 142, Introduction to Statistics, along with another 100-level mathematics course
+Students planning to transfer to Westfield State University are recommended to take MTH 142, Introduction to Statistics, along with another 100-level mathematics course.